cds-snc/gcds-docs/src/en/components/date-input/code.md

 ### Apply required attributes

-For the date input to function properly, always use the following attributes with `<gcds-date-input>`:
+Always use the following required attributes with `gcds-date-input`:

 - `name`
 - `legend`